opensourcedesign/opensourcedesign.github.io/content/jobs/2016-10-10-BasicIncome-Through-Group-Income-Frontend-Lead.md

 status: closed
 compensation: paid, fulltime, negotiated
 date_posted: 2016-10-10
+how_to_apply: Email hi@okturtles.com with your technical background, why you are applying, and links to at least two software projects (one in JavaScript).
 ---

 **This is a copy of [our official listing](https://groupincome.org/positions/).
 Please see that for most up-to-date info!**